 It’s easy to cast aside an aging request when a shiny new request arrives in the backlog.
 But the cost of starting new tasks before finishing the old tasks can be high.
 When too much work is in progress, negative issues occur: multitasking increases, bottlenecks develop, dependencies rise, windows of opportunity slip, and holidays arrive.
 And, because progress is delayed, people pile more work on.
 This causes the work to take longer than it should and delays the delivery of value to the business.
 Using WIP limits can help your team reduce multitasking and focus on finishing the work that matters most.

-New Guidance Paper Coming Soon: This blog post is an excerpt from the forthcoming guidance paper Using Kanban in IT Operations, co-authored by Dominica DeGrandis and Kaimar Karu.
-A joint effort by LeanKit and Axelos, the guidance paper will be available at the DevOps Enterprise Summit, held in San Fransisco from Nov.
-7-9, 2016.
-Pick up your printed copy at the event, or follow us on Twitter for the digital copy release announcement.
+New Guidance Paper Available Now: This blog post is an excerpt from the guidance paper Using Kanban in IT Operations, co-authored by Dominica DeGrandis and Kaimar Karu.
+A joint effort by LeanKit and AXELOS, the guidance paper explains the key concepts of practicing Kanban in IT Operations and how to get started with your team.
+Download your digital copy now.

 WIP Limits: How to Journey Safely into the Unknown